ahmetbicer/get-model-state-nodes/README.md

 # get-model-state-nodes

-This repository has two nodes that can take a model's state from gazebo and publish to another node.
+This repository has two ros nodes that can take a model's state from gazebo and publish to another node with a simple qt gui.

 # How to run?